MarcCloud/koa-vue-dev/README.md

 This is an open source package for [Vue.js](http://vuejs.org/) and [Koa.js](http://koajs.com).
 The source code is available on [GitHub](https://github.com/kristianmandrup/koa-vue-dev) where you can also find our [issue tracker](https://github.com/kristianmandrup/koa-vue-dev/issues).

+Note: This project was forked with permission from [express-vue-dev](forked from xpepermint/express-vue-dev)

 ## Related Projects

 * [vue-webpack](https://github.com/xpepermint/vue-webpack): Webpack configuration object generator for Vue.js.